Rubinjo/Home_RaspberryPi/README.md

 ## Prerequisites

 - Buy a domain name.
-- Set up a static IP address for your device.
+- Set up a static IP address for your device (`ifconfig` could help find network information).
-- Set up port forwarding for port `82` and `443`.
+- Set up port forwarding for port `80` and `443`.

 ## Install OS